zeruhur/loner/AP02_Space_SciFi.md

 ## Setting Information
 - The setting is a futuristic galaxy filled with advanced technology and extraterrestrial life.
 - The time period is in the distant future.
-- The location is a space station orbiting around a distant planet, where the player will adventure
+- The location is a space station orbiting around a distant planet, where the protagonist will adventure
 - Important cultural details include: The existence of advanced technology, the presence of different alien races, and the existence of different factions vying for power in the galaxy.

 ## Character Traits